craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 |                       |       |        |                   |      |

 #### Reakshot Firepowder Carbine
 Reackshot Firepowder Carbines are arm-length, recoil-action, firepowder firearm platforms.
-The RFC has as storied a history as the government it was designed by, having been used in the [[Suremantle Territory War]] of the 50s, 60s, and 70s, and being an obvious inspiration for the [[Yosimmite Industries]]' (==carbine==).
+The RFC has as storied a history as the government it was designed by, having been used in the [[Suremantle Territory War]] of the 50s, 60s, and 70s, and being an obvious inspiration for the [[Yosimmite Industries]]' *YI-B93 'Vulture'*.

 Reakshot Firepowder Carbines are *two-handed*, *mechanical*, *ammunition (24)*, and *ranged (60/180)*.